RDFLib/sparqlwrapper/README.md

 * `test`: some unit tests

-* `script`: some scripts to run the library against some SPARQL end-points.
+* `script`: some scripts to run the library against some SPARQL endpoints.